Coronation of Bokassa I and Catherine: Invitations

 Prince Emanuel of Liechtenstein was the only royal to attend the coronation.

 Most of the states at the coronation ceremony were represented by their ambassadors, and a number of countries boycotted the ceremony altogether.
-Authoritarian African leaders such as Omar Bongo of Gabon, Mobutu Sese Seko of Zaire, and Idi Amin of Uganda found reasons to refuse to visit the Central African Empire for the coronation.
-Later, in one of his interviews, Bokassa explained their refusals by saying: "They were jealous of me because I had an empire and they didn't."
+Despite generous invitations, other authoritarian African leaders such as Omar Bongo of Gabon, Mobutu Sese Seko of Zaire, and Idi Amin of Uganda either found reasons or made up excuses not to visit the Central African Empire for the coronation.
+Later, in one of his interviews, Bokassa explained their refusals to attend by saying: "They were jealous of me because I had an empire and they didn't."

 Most unexpected was the decision of the French president, Valéry Giscard d'Estaing, not to attend.
 He limited himself to sending a sword of the Napoleonic era to Bokassa as a gift on behalf of the French government.
 The French head of state was represented in Bangui by the Minister of Cooperation Robert Galley and presidential adviser on African affairs René Journiac.
 Supporting Bokassa, Galley condemned high-ranking officials who refused to accept an invitation to Bangui, but who were willing to take part in the Silver Jubilee of Elizabeth II.
 "It smacks of racism," he concluded.
 In the end, of the 2,500 invited foreign guests, only 600 agreed to come, including 100 journalists.
 Despite the complete absence of foreign heads of state, there was no shortage of foreign diplomats and businessmen in Bangui, including European ones.